molmodcs/bci_solver/README.md

 ##### Sheet Format

-These are any tables with data organized in the following way:
+These are any tables/sheets, the supported formats being the same ones supported by the version of [pandas](#dependencies) that was used to implement the current version of the bci solver script, with data organized in the following way:

 <p align="center">
 <img src="https://github.com/molmodcs/bci_solver/blob/main/Images/Charge%20File%20Formats/Sheet%20Format/sheet-file-format-example%20(chelpg-complexos-M06L-ZORA-TZVP).png" alt="drawing"/>
 <p align="center">

+In more detail:

+* The first row
+* The second row corresponding to the program used to run the calculations for the partial atomic charges.
+* The third row
+* The fourth row
+* One empty fifth row
+*
+*
+*
+*

 ### Single File Calculations